Chapter 9 Leaving Home

 “I’m sorry, Elizabeth,” Andrew said.

-The rest of the family had left the dining room.
-Elizabeth had to deal with this and they knew how hard it would be.
-She was still sitting at the table, her head in her hands, making a quiet, almost moaning noise, trying to deal with the revelation.
+The rest of the family had left the dining room, their footsteps echoing in the silence.
+Elizabeth had to deal with this, and they knew how hard it would be.
+She was still sitting at the table, her head in her hands, the scent of the dinner lingering in the air.
+A quiet, almost moaning sound came from the human.

 “Why didn’t you tell me?”
 Elizabeth asked.